homermultitext/hmt-docs/vm/install.md

     vagrant up

 > Your machine must be able to run a 64-bit VM.
 Some computers have BIOS settings that prohibit this.
 If that happens, you will have to change your BIOS settings to allow the 64-bit VM to run.
+Here is [some help](../bios).

 This is the routine command to start the virtual machine: since this is first time you have run it, vagrant will proceed to build the VM from scratch.